HOSxP

-HOSxP is a hospital information system, including Electronic health record (EHR), used in hospitals across Thailand.
-It serves over 300 hospitals in Thailand.
+HOSxP is a hospital information system, commonly known as an Electronic Health Record (EHR) system, used in hospitals across Thailand, serving over 300 hospitals.
 The software aims to ease the healthcare workflow of health centers, for small sanatoriums to central hospitals.

 Before becoming HOSxP, the software was called KSK-HDBMS.
 Seeking a more friendly name, the development team opted for the name HOSxP, which comes from Hospital and Experience.
-The name also reflects the software's graphical user interface, which mimic the theme of Windows XP, no matter what actually the underlying operating system.
+The name also reflects the software's graphical user interface (GUI), which mimics the theme of Windows XP.

-Distributed under GNU General Public License (GPL), HOSxP is free software in HOSxP-PCU (HOSxP Version for Primary Health Care Unit) and yearly subscription in HOSxP & HOSxP XE (HOSxP Version 4).
+Distributed under the GNU General Public License (GPL), HOSxP is available as a free software in HOSxP-PCU (HOSxP Version for Primary Health Care Unit) and as a yearly subscription in HOSxP & HOSxP XE (HOSxP Version 4).

 History

 The development started in 1999.
 Emerged from a solo project by Chaiyaporn Suratemekul, a pharmacist by training, and the main developers of the software are staffs from Bangkok Medical Software Co., Ltd., a company led by Chaiyaporn.
 The development infrastructure, including source code repository.

 in 2012 BMS has announcement the HOSxP changed update download from Free Download to Yearly Subscription Update since HOSxP V.3.55.8.15 but no effect for HOSxP PCU.

 in 2015 BMS has announcement the HOSxP XE (HOSxP v4), announcement HOSxP V.3 nearby End of Life and improve HOSxP XE PCU to Yearly Subscription Update.